vtortola/NLog.Contrib.Targets.WebSocketServer/README.md

  * **Self-hosted**: it does not need IIS or any hosting framework, [WebSocketListener](http://vtortola.github.io/WebSocketListener/) is socket based.
  * **Mono compatible**: Both NLog and WebSocketListener are compatible with Mono.
  * **Subscribe to Regular Expressions**: Is it possible to send a message throug the WebSocket connection to indicate the expression to which you want to subscribe.
 Only log entries matching that regex will be sent.
  * **Scalable**: NLog and WebSocketListener components are decoupled by a [producer-consumer pattern](http://www.ni.com/white-paper/3023/en/), so NLog will append the log entries to `WebSocketServerTarget` in `O(1)` time always, and another thread/threads are responsible of distributing that log entry to the clients.
 Still, if the component has a big number of connected clients, it may interfere with your application performance.
 See the `MaxConnectedClients` configuration setting.
+The queue is configured to have a bounding capacity of 1000 items, if the queue gets full, items will start to be discarded.

 [Checkout this example of a log viewer done in AngularJS](//github.com/vtortola/NLog.Contrib.Targets.WebSocketServer/wiki/Low-viewer-UI-example-with-AngularJS).